A study on the effects of mixed explicit and implicit communications in human-artificial-agent interactions: Experimental design

 We used a human-robot communication infrastructure with selected explicit and implicit communication modalities \citep{Campos2020}.
 The system is integrated in the Robot Operating System (ROS) and includes recognition and interpretation of human pointing gestures and gaze direction, and a virtual agent with voice, facial expressions, and gaze direction.

-In addition to the systems described in our previous work \citep{Campos2020}, we included other communication modalities such as screen applications for the virtual agent to keep the human informed of the task progress.
+In addition to the systems described in \citep{Campos2020}, we included other communication modalities such as screen applications for the virtual agent to keep the human informed of the task progress.
 The human can also insert explicit information using mouse and keyboard.
 The virtual agent uses sound signals to indicate successes and errors, and raises its eyebrows to implicitly draw the person's attention during interaction.
 The human location during the interaction implicitly indicates the current stage of the task and if instructions were followed.
-The human location is inferred using markers in predefined locations of the environment and a camera system.
-Whenever the person is in certain position, one of the markers is occluded and stops being detected by the cameras, indicating the human location.
+Table~\ref{tab:communications} summarises the communication modalities available in our infrastructure.